7 Household Items That Should Never Be Flushed Down the Toilet

 Can flushable wipes be truly flushable?

-Do I have to put baby wipes in the toilet?
+Do I have to wash baby wipes by flushing them down the toilet?

 Are paper towels suitable to flush?

 What about medication?
-Do I have to flush them through the toilet?
+Do I have to flush them into the toilet?

 Additional Information